 In this biography-of-sorts, Rubin argues that the larger-than-life Churchill's portrait could be drawn in many ways, all "true."
 She presents 40 different angles on Churchill, as child, man, politician, leader, husband, etc. All are interesting; many contradict each other.
 This fascinating, multi-faceted approach appeals will appeal to some, and make others crazy.
 A little slow in places, but worth the time.
 If you like this, go on to read Forty Ways to Look at JFK, but only after you've read this one: Rubin explains the reasoning behind her "forty ways" approach in this volume and doesn't revisit them in JFK.More info →

 I began this book knowing nothing about it, and it took me a while to get my bearings.
 Atkinson's creative (and sometimes, mind-bending) structure shows clearly how tiny choices in her protagonist's life (and the lives of those around her) lead to vastly different outcomes.
 Vastly.
+Ursula Todd dies before taking her first breath, while another Ursula Todd is born with a piercing wail.
+The rest of the book follows Ursula's unique life cycle from death to life and back again, as WWII approaches.
 Bonus: Atkinson's novel is packed with literary references that serious literary types will appreciate.More info →

 What do you do when your mom dies and leaves you her old journals?
 And then you discover that her journals are blank?
 In 54 separate meditations, Williams unfolds the mystery of her mother's life, and of her empty journals, and explores the power of words—and withholding them.More info →